scaliaven/scaliaven/README.md

 Hi there, my name is Hongjia(Alex) Huang, a student from NYUSH majoring in Computer Science & Mathematics.
-I am also interested in the foundations of science, mainly physics and chemistry.
-- I am interested in computer vision, generative AI, and AI4Science.
-- If you want to know more about me, please see my personal website.
+My academic interests sit at the intersection of computer vision, generative AI, and AI for Science, driven by a deeper curiosity about the foundations of physics and chemistry.
+If you want to know more about me, please see my personal website.

 <!---
 - 👋 Hi, I’m @scaliaven
 - 👀 I’m interested in ...